 The flying ambulance was a field station in the war zone, treating the wounded on site then transporting the seriously wounded to field hospitals for further treatment and care.

 Larrey made many important innovations in medicine in the war zone.
 He realised that an organised system of military medicine would save the lives of soldiers so that they might fight another day.

 From chaos to triage

 The triage system is a way to direct medical staff and resources to where they will be most effective.
-It was first used by Dominique Larrey in the Napoleonic Wars, and it is still used today in busy Accident and Emergency departments as well as in combat.
+The wounded are assessed as they arrive at the dressing station and prioritised for treatment according to the severity of their injuries.
+Triage was first used by Dominique Larrey in the Napoleonic Wars, and it is still used today in busy Accident and Emergency departments as well as in combat.

 By the end of a major battle, medical teams are overwhelmed by the sheer number of casualties arriving at a field station on foot, or brought by stretcher-bearers and in ambulances.
 Without a systematic way to receive the wounded, things can very easily descended to chaos.

-Charles Bell, a surgeon who volunteered at the Battle of Waterloo (1815), where Napoleon was defeated, described the situation at one of the base hospitals in Belgium:
+Charles Bell, a surgeon who volunteered at the Battle of Waterloo (1815), the final battle in the Napoleonic Wars, described the situation at one of the base hospitals in Belgium:

 While I amputated one man's thigh, there lay at one time thirteen, all beseeching to be taken next...
 It was a strange thing to feel my clothes stiff with blood, and my arms powerless with the exertion of using the knife...
 [Charles Bell, Quarterly Review volumes 72–73, (1843)]